NTE Faculty please "cc" Department/Program chair on the "Basic Info" page of the PHSC protocol form in the Protocol and Compliance Management system.

 - Charge to the Protection of Human Subjects Committee

-- A Guidebook of Policies and Procedures for Research Involving Human Subjects at The College of William and Mary (doc or pdf)
+- A Guidebook of Policies and Procedures for Research Involving Human Subjects at William & Mary (doc or pdf)

 - OHRP Human Subject Assurance Training